alexander-ma/alexander-ma.github.io/_posts/2018-8-25-Long_Time_No_See.md

 Basically, I feel like a _copy-paste_ programmer.

 I've skipped out on a lot of the details and tried forced myself to go through lots of hand-waving and head nods to get to where I am now.
 I am not proud of that **at all.** It's time for me to fix that.
 I need to be okay with constantly asking **HOW** things work, and **WHY** they happen to work that way.
 I need to train my mind to think differently in order to become a better problem solver, and I hope to man my own ship instead of staying on cruise control.
-Those 10,000 hours of work isn't going to happen on its own.
+Those 10,000 hours of work aren't going to happen on its own.

 ### So now what?